 - Tools to Provide Emotional Outlets

 Mindfulness Exercises: Mindfulness is a practice of paying attention and being aware of the present moment and of broader reality, including the feelings and emotions of one’s experience (Magee 2016).
 Research indicates that mindfulness practice can enhance concentration, emotional regulation, mental flexibility and well-being (Magee 2016).
 Basic exercises include taking a few moments at the beginning of a class to have students sit or stand comfortably and focus on the sensations of their body, notice any feelings that arise, or just concentrate on relaxing.
 They can also be used to pause a classroom discussion to think more deeply about something said, cool down a heated exchange, or just take a break of from trying to focus on a screen.
+Mindfulness can also include "sitting with concerns" that one has, such as the examples on this handout.
 Introducing mindfulness to one’s class requires planning and, ideally, some practice.
 Rhonda Magee outlines numerous exercises (pp. 284-305) that instructors can use in the context of engaging challenging content and turbulent times.

 Journals or Logbooks: Having students reflect on their emotions through keeping journals or logbooks provides a more private space for them to work through what they are feeling and experiencing, without feeling pressure to share with others.
 These can be structured as regular, weekly entries that respond to guided questions such as “What is going on for me?”
 “Why am I feeling this way?”
 “What am I really angry/sad/anxious/etc. about?”
 “What am I afraid of?”
 “Why do I get upset when this issue comes up?”
 And so forth.
 Journals or logbooks can be shared with instructors or remain exclusively for students to use and read themselves.
 If they are for credit, it is best to keep them as low stakes, complete/incomplete, submissions (Canvas allows for anonymous submissions that can identify which students complete them).
 Lastly, they can form the basis for an end-of-term reflection in which students look back at their entries and identify patterns, narrate a story of change, etc.